About

 However, SurnamesDb.com says, “This name is of Anglo-Saxon origin, and is either a locational or a topographical surname.
 If the former, it derives from any one of the various places called Broom (in Bedfordshire, Durham and Worcestershire), Broome (in Norfolk, Shropshire and Warwickshire), and Brome, in Suffolk.”

-I’m pleased that the way my family spells it – Broome – is connected to an ancestral pilgrimage to the Holy Land and the Crusades.
+I’m pleased that the Broome (with an E) spelling is connected to an ancestral pilgrimage to the Holy Land and the Crusades.
 I rather love the romance and spirituality of that.
+While I’m fascinated by eerie places and ghost-like phenomena, I have my own, faith-based (and very private) views of actual ghosts and spirits.

-• The Mandela Effect is a phrase Fiona developed in 2009 to describe quirky, synchronous historical memories that differ from what’s widely accepted.
-Is it sci-fi?
-Is it real?
-Is it just ‘false memory’?
+- The Mandela Effect is a phrase Fiona popularized in 2009 to describe quirky, synchronous historical memories that differ from what’s widely accepted.
 There may be multiple explanations.
 Any or all of them could be correct, depending on the memory.
-For Fiona, this has nothing to do with conspiracies Fiona favors the idea that – when it’s not a simple mistake (resulting from too-hasty news reporting or a commonplace memory glitch) – it may be evidence of quantum mechanics in everyday life.
-Are we all space-time travelers, and these alternate memories are markers that tell us which reality we’re visiting at that moment…?
-Maybe.
-(It’s a fun idea for speculation… let’s just lean into the “fun” aspects, okay?)
+For Fiona, this has nothing to do with conspiracies.
+(Are we all space-time travelers, and these alternate memories are markers that tell us which reality we’re visiting at that moment…?
+Well, maybe.
+Let’s not go all Fringe with this.
+Parallel realities is a fun idea for speculation… let’s just lean into the “fun” aspects, okay?)

-• “Sparkles,” a specific camera effect.
-In the late 1990s, Fiona coined the term “sparkles” to describe camera phenomena that can indicate the likelihood of photo anomalies.
+- “Sparkles,” a specific camera effect.
+In the late 1990s, Fiona coined the term “sparkles” to describe camera phenomena that can indicate the likelihood of photographic anomalies.
 The term has since been adopted throughout the field, and used as a predictor in paranormal investigations.

 Additional info